quattor/quattor.github.com/_aquilon/configuration.md

 The template library is a set of generic templates that help to build host descriptions.
-It provides many building blocks, in particular `features` and hardware-related templates, ready to use to configure the host hardware, standardOS services and a few more specific middleware, like [OpenStack](https://www.openstack.org) for clouds or [UMD](https://wiki.egi.eu/wiki/Middleware){:data-proofer-ignore=""}
+It provides many building blocks, in particular `features` and hardware-related templates, ready to use to configure the host hardware, standard OS services and a few more specific middleware, like [OpenStack](https://www.openstack.org) for clouds or [UMD](https://wiki.egi.eu/wiki/Middleware){:data-proofer-ignore=""}
 for grid.